 The London History Museum covers everything related to the history of our natural world and beyond, from chunks of moon rocks to a 25-meter Blue whale skeleton hanging lazily overhead.
 It is one of the largest collections of natural history worldwide.

 Though London is notoriously gray and rainy, the weather actually varies a fair amount throughout the year as the city experiences the typical four seasons; winter, spring, summer, and autumn (fall).
-Below, we’ll give you some guidance on when to visit London.
+Below, I’ll give you some guidance on when to visit London.

 Despite this variety, London’s weather is rarely extreme and is generally very manageable with the appropriate preparation.
 The city is also well equipped to deal with the cold and the rain, and the majority of the London points of interest can be visited comfortably regardless of the weather conditions.
 There’s no need for the weather to deter you from planning a trip to London.